SEC579: Virtualization and Software-Defined Security New

 - How to most effectively capture virtual machines for forensic evidence analysis

-- What can be done to analyze hypervisor platforms, and what does the future of virtual machine forensics hold?
+- What can be done to analyze hypervisor platforms, and what does the future hold for VM forensics?

 CPE/CMU Credits: 6

-- Key configuration controls from the leading hardening guides from DISA, CIS, VMware, and Microsoft
+- Key configuration controls from the leading DISA, CIS, VMware, and Microsoft hardening guides

-- Scripting techniques in VI CLI for automating audit and assessment processes
+- Scripting techniques in VI CLI and PowerShell for automating audit and assessment processes

 - Sample scripts that help implement key audit functions